 The world’s largest search engine suggested that the algorithm update was paired with the earlier E-A-T principles of Expertise, Authoritativeness, and Trustworthiness and linked to a past blog article.

 The original core update that has been connected to the E-A-T principles was launched in the second quarter of last year.

 As things stand, there is mixed feedback as to whether or not the algorithm update has significantly optimized the E-A-T principles.

 Some early signals suggested that authority is the most important principle in the E-A-T update.
 As social media and eCommerce companies continue to dominate most SERPs (Search Engine Results Pages), they even manage to get multiple sites and ads ranking for a single keyword.

 But other evidence appears to signal that trustworthiness and expertise have become more important than simple content quantity and the authoritativeness of a site.

-Unsurprisingly, Google hasn’t let too much out of the bag regarding the details of the core algorithm update.
+Unsurprisingly, Google hasn’t let too much out of the bag regarding the core algorithm update details.
 Furthermore, they don’t want to spill the beans to unscrupulous webmasters and SEOs.

 So, as always, there is no authoritative data to reinforce and support which data interpretations or posts are accurate.